 13. Massachusetts Bay Community College

 Our ranking system used quantitative measures of institutional success to arrive at its conclusions, but we'd be remiss if we discounted the value of personal preference and campus culture in terms of what's best for an individual.
 Whether you're looking to enroll in a degree or certificate program or just hoping for some personal enrichment, we recommend also doing some research of your own to find out which of the best community colleges in Massachusetts is right for you.

 We ranked 15 schools in the Massachusetts Community College system on a variety of factors related to educational offerings and student performance.
-Each school was scored on a 5-point scale, using the following eight data points and the weights specified.
+Each school was scored on a 5-point scale, using the following eight data points.

 - Whether the school offers credit for life experiences